joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 correspondence with `consciousness.exe` and concludes that the bar of iron is not conscious.

-But another friend of mine, Bob, makes the same observation, but uses a slightly different encoding.
+But another friend of mine, Bob, makes the same observation, though using a slightly different encoding.
 He considers an atom pointing up to be a 1, unless it's the second atom in the bar, in which case it's a 0.
 Similarly Carl performs the same observation, but in his encoding, an atom pointing up is a 1